5axes/ProfilePlus/README.md

 First of all you must activate the profile you want to edit.

-Then use the function **Remove Settings present in the material profile** to activate the windows where you will have every parameters set in your current profile.
+Then use the function **Remove Settings present in the material profile** to delete every parameters set in your current profile which are also present in the active Material settings.

 The list of the suppressed parameters will be displayed in a Cura message :